mal-lang/malsim-gui/README.md

 ## Development setup

-Install all dependencies with `npm install` in tyr-gui/ Start and serve a development server with `ng serve --open`
+Install all dependencies with `npm install --force` in tyr-gui/ Start and serve a development server with `ng serve --open`

 ## Update TYR_GUI managed application